 Refer to graduation requirements in the catalog.
 See index.

-The Health Enhancement option is designed for individuals who wish to teach in K-12 school systems.
-Application for admission to the College of Education must be made (refer to http://coehs.umt.edu/departments/hhp/default.php).
+The Health Enhancement concentration is designed for individuals who wish to teach in K-12 school systems.
+Application for admission to the College of Education must be made (refer to the HHP web site: http://coehs.umt.edu/departments/hhp/default.php).
 Applications are accepted twice a year; however, the number of students admitted into the program is limited.
 Application is made no sooner than after the completion of 30 hours of course work.
 A cumulative GPA of 2.75 is necessary for application.